pryv/service-core/docs/api.md

 ## Series

 Series are collections of homogenous data points.
-They should be used instead of events where the structure of the data doesn't change and you expect a high volume of data at possibly high speeds (O(1Hz)).
+They should be used instead of events when the structure of the data doesn't change and you expect a high volume of data at possibly high speeds (O(1Hz)).

 To store a data series in Pryv, you first create an event that has the type "series:X".
 The created series will store many values that all have the type X. Then you can start adding data to the series.